 NICC offers a broad range of online courses and degree programs.
-While online courses utilize the NICC web-based Xpress system to deliver instruction, the academic expectations are the same as face-to-face courses.
+The academic expectations are the same as face-to-face courses.
+Online courses utilize the NICC webbased Xpress system to deliver instruction.
 The difference is that the assignments and activities can be performed from a distance, via computer.
 Online courses deliver quality instruction using multi-media tools, including interactive discussion boards, audiovideo recordings, bookmarks, chat rooms, announcements and web casts.
 Tuition, registration, financial aid eligibility and credit transferability are the same for online courses as they are for traditional on-campus courses.

-Iowa Communications Network (ICN)
+IOWA COMMUNICATIONS NETWORK (ICN)

-The Iowa Communications Network (ICN) is a two-way, interactive fiber optic network used throughout Iowa for distance education.
-The network provides two-way audio and video classrooms where students can see and hear the instructor, and the instructor can see and hear the students.
-ICN classrooms are very similar to traditional on-campus classrooms, but also feature remote control cameras, TV screen projection and microphones.
-Taught from one origination site, the instructor delivers the course to several students in various ICN classrooms at the same time. much like a video-conference.
-This way, students can attend class close to their home or work and don't have to travel to campus.
+The Iowa Communications Network (ICN) is a two-way, interactive fiber optic network used throughout Iowa for onine and blended education.
+The network is two-way audio and video classrooms where students can see and hear the instructor, and the instructor can see and hear the students.
+ICN classrooms are very similar to traditional on-campus classrooms, with remote control cameras, TV screen projection and microphones that relay voices and images between locations.
+Taught from one origination site, the instructor delivers the course at one time to students who may be located in various ICN classroom locations throughout the region.
+The ICN functions similarly to a video-conference.
+This method allows students to attend class close to their home or work without demanding a trip to one of our main campuses.